 The Cherenkov Telescope Array

 The Cherenkov Telescope Array (CTA) will be the largest ground-based gamma-ray experiment ever built.
-It will consist of more than 100 telescopes in total and be constructed at two different sites, one on the Northern Hemisphere (La Palma, Spain) and one on the Southern Hemisphere (Paranal, Chile).
+It will consist of more than 100 telescopes in total and be constructed at two different sites, one on the Northern Hemisphere (La Palma, Spain) and one on the Southern one (Paranal, Chile).

-CTA uses the imaging atmospheric air shower technique to measure photons of the highest energies.
+CTA uses the imaging atmospheric air shower technique to study photons of the highest energies.
 Gamma-rays are detected by observing the Cherenkov radiation that is emitted by charged particles in the air shower that is initiated when the gamma-ray hits the atmosphere of the Earth.
 The telescopes employ large mirrors to collect the Cherenkov photons and fast cameras to register them.

 CTA at ECAP